 Galungan is celebrated throughout the island, but nowhere is it more interesting than in the cultural center of Ubud, 60-90 minutes north of the airport (depending upon the occasionally horrendous traffic).

-As for accommodations, Bali has a wide variety of choices from homestays for $20 per night to super-luxe resorts for $2,000 per night.
+As for accommodation, Bali has a wide variety of choices from homestays for $20 per night to super-luxe resorts for $2,000 per night.
 There can be value in booking just a few nights in one place at the start of your time Bali visit and then transferring over to another hotel or homestay as you travel around the island.
 One of our favorite activities is touring multiple hotels and resorts to see such impressive resort design.
 Room rates vary quite widely depending upon the time of year and amount of demand.
 Galungan doesn’t necessarily create substantial demand and, thus, you might find paradise at a bargain if you look around.